[Analysis] Gloves off, as Polish ruling party fights for power

 PiS deputy foreign minister Paweł Jabłoński had replied to the commission's questionnaire on the visa scandal, an EU spokeswoman said in Brussels on Friday.

-But "we do not consider the reply is answering sufficiently" the concerns raised, she added, with a new EU deadline for a follow-up PiS reply on 3 October that is likely to make Kaczyński still angrier.
+But "we do not consider the reply is answering sufficiently" the concerns raised, she added, with a new EU deadline for a follow-up PiS reply on 3 October that is likely to make Kaczyński angrier still.